Magura-2

-Magura-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2008 by Biren Sikder of the Awami League.
+Magura-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Nitai Roy Chowdhury of the Bangladesh Nationalist Party.

 Boundaries

 The constituency encompasses Mohammadpur and Shalikha upazilas, and four union parishads of Magura Sadar Upazila: Birail Palita, Gopalgram, Kuchiamora, and Satrujitpur.

 History

-The constituency was created in 1984 from the Jessore-11 constituency when the former Jessore District was split into four districts: Jhenaidah, Jessore, Magura, and Narail.
+The constituency was created in 1984 from the Jessore-10 constituency when the former Jessore District was split into four districts: Jhenaidah, Jessore, Magura, and Narail.